gau-nernst/graph-nn/README.md

 ## Reproduce paper results

 Unless otherwise stated, hyperparameters are taken directly from the respective papers.
+Each experiment is ran 100 times, and the results are averaged.

 ```bash
 python main.py --model gcn --dataset Cora   # other options: CiteSeer, PubMed